cvuchener/input-scripts/README.md

 Configuration files can be passed with absolute or relative paths.
 Relative paths are searched in `$XDG_CONFIG_HOME/input-scripts` (or `$HOME/.config/input-scripts`) and then in `/etc/input-scripts/`.

-`input-scripts` configuration is a JSON file with two properties:
+`input-scripts` configuration is a JSON file with the following properties:
- - `library_scripts` is a dictionary of helpers scripts that will always be loaded.
  - `default_scripts` is an array of rules for loading the default script when a new device is added.
 Each rule must have a `file` property with the script file name and optional matching rules: `driver`, `name`, `serial`.

-Here is an example configuration file loading three helper scripts and setting `scripts/sc-default.js` as the default script for Steam Controller ans `scripts/catch-all.js` for all others.
+Here is an example configuration file setting `scripts/sc-default.js` as the default script for Steam Controller ans `scripts/catch-all.js` for all others.

 ```
 {
-	"library_scripts": {
-		"Remapper": "scripts/remapper.js",
-		"ButtonMap": "scripts/button-map.js",
-		"SteamControllerFF": "scripts/sc-ff.js"
-	},
 	"default_scripts": [
 		{
 			"driver": "steamcontroller",